bickfordb/gocoa/README.md

 license
 -------

 Three-clause BSD, attribution with liberal redistribution rights.
-The Gopher icns is a derived work and CC-BY the Go Authors.
+The Gopher icns is a derived work and CC-BY Renee French & the Go Authors.

 reasoning
 ---------